 Like we mentioned above the trouble with full-spectrum products for many is the presence of THC, a compound which many cannot consume.
 Until recently CBD isolate was the only option for consumers looking for a THC-free product.
 Thankfully advances in extraction technology have led to a new spectrum of product.

-Some examples include limonene, a terpene which helps increase the absorption of terpenes and cannabinoids through the skin, mucous membranes, and digestive tract.
-Additionally, the interaction between cannabinoids THC and CBN resulted in enhanced sedating effects.
-There are many more examples of interactions which offer exciting potential in the future.
+For example, research shows that a common terpene called limonene helps increase the absorption of other terpenes and cannabinoids through the skin, mucous membranes, and digestive tract.
+Additionally, the interaction between cannabinoids THC and CBN resulted in enhanced sedating effects when compared to either compound consumed in isolation.

-As a consumer be sure to be on the lookout for full or broad-spectrum products which maximize the potential whole-plant benefits of cannabis use.
+As a consumer, be aware of isolate-based products and be sure to be on the lookout for full or broad-spectrum products which maximize the potential whole-plant benefits.